OpenTidalFarm/OpenTidalFarm/docs/examples/channel-sens/channel-sens.rst

 :ref:`channel_optimization` example; 32 turbines in a regular grid layout.
 As before we'll use the default turbine type and define the diameter and friction.
-In practice, one is likely to want to analyse the sensitivity of the optimised array layout - so one would substitue this grid layout with the optimised one.
+In practice, one is likely to want to analyse the sensitivity of the optimised array layout - so one would substitute this grid layout with the optimised one.

 ::